Open-EO/openeo-udf-python-to-r/README.md

 ### Run UDFs

-In the folloowing chapter we'll give examples on how to use the UDF library from a Python environment.
+In the following chapter we'll give examples on how to use the UDF library from a Python environment.

 The following variables should be defined:
 - `udf` (string - The content of the parameter `udf` from `run_udf`, i.e. UDF code or a path/URL to a UDF)